Book of Mormon and the King James Bible: Archaic language

 The Book of Mormon uses an archaic vocabulary and grammar that reflects 16th- and 17th-century usage (Jacobean English) as opposed to the 19th-century American English.
-Examples include the use of the word "require" to mean "to request" in Enos 1:18 (compare to KJV Ezra 8:22) and use of "to cast arrows" to mean "to shoot arrows" in Alma 49:4 (compare to KJV Proverbs 26:18).
+Examples include the use of the word "require" to mean "to request" in (compare to KJV Ezra 8:22) and use of "to cast arrows" to mean "to shoot arrows" in (compare to KJV Proverbs 26:18).